Victor-Villacis/RockPaperScissors/README.md

 ### Future Implementations
 For sure add React for modulization.
 Currently the drag and drop is not working on mobile, this needs to addressed.
 Also add a server with Node.js
+Also need to add logic for when game is tied.